TravisWheelerLab/nextflow_skeletons/README.md

 nextflow run workflow.nf -params-file params.yaml -profile local
 ```

+### AWS Batch

+It is possible to run a workflow in AWS using the Batch service.
+Creating the
+necessary resources within your AWS account to allow this requires a few steps
+that are described elsewhere.
+However, once this is done, there are just two
+steps required to run any of the workflows in this repo in AWS:

+  1. Configure AWS credentials using environment variables
+  2. Pass the `-profile aws_batch` flag to `nextflow run`

+The following environment variables are required:

+  * `AWS_ACCESS_KEY_ID`
+  * `AWS_SECRET_ACCESS_KEY`
+  * `AWS_DEFAULT_REGION`

+The last can usually be set to `us-east-1`.
+The others can be found in your AWS
+user settings.

 ## Skeletons

 **char_count/** - count characters in files and sum the counts.
 This is a good